bafarris/poli179/README.md

 - We then evaluated the models through the MSE (continuous), accuracy score (binary), and F-1 score (binary).

 ### Method 2: Sentence Transformers

+- We began by initializing the linear regression model.
+- We then fit the regression model to the training data.
+- For the continuous treatment, we predicted the sentiment based on the test data.
+- After, we binarized the sentiment scores.
+- We then evaluated the models through the MSE (continuous), accuracy score (binary), and F-1 score (binary).

 ## Evaluation